migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

-2024-04-14 Sun: [1 hour] Moved some boxes out of the office.
+2024-04-14 Sun (1.0h): Moved some boxes out of the office.

-2024-04-13 Sat: [1 hour] Reviewed progress and code for performance reviews.
+2024-04-13 Sat (1.0h): Reviewed progress and code for performance reviews.

 2024-04-12 Fri: Frameworked a extension system for automatic job application.